88-degrees/Book-of-Changes/appendix02s1.md

 1. 'The good fortune of advance, (as suggested by the emblem of) the grass pulled up,' arises from the will (of the party intended) being set on what is external to himself.

-2. 'He bears with the uncultivated, and proves himself acting in accordance with the due mean:'--for (his intelligence is) bright and (his capacity is) great.
+2. 'He bears with the uncultivated, and proves himself acting in accordance with the due mean:' -- for (his intelligence is) bright and (his capacity is) great.

 3. 'There is no going away so that there shall not be a return' refers to this as the point where the interaction of heaven and earth takes place.